The #1 Misconception About Tinnitus Treatment

 The #1 Misconception in Tinnitus Treatment

-The #1 misconception about tinnitus is that it’s primarily an ear problem.
+The #1 misconception about tinnitus treatment is that the ear is the primary problem.

 ---|---|